KrushCom/company/job-projectmanager.md

 * Proficiency with spreadsheets, word documents, and flowchart software
 * Willingness to assist in tasks outside of their scope

-The following would be ideal but not required:

-* Prior experience developing in MySQL / PHP / jQuery / HTML5
-* Knowledge of technical concepts such as APIs / templates / OOP
-* Code deployment processes
-* Experience with Scrum / Kanban / Scrumban software management styles

 http://krushcom.com/